Taranaki Mounga Project

 Stronger Together

 We’re proud of our strong working relationships across multiple organisations helping kiwi to thrive on Taranaki Maunga, working with Taranaki Kiwi Trust, Rotokare Sanctuary (including Taranaki Kiwi Kōhanga at Rotokare) Te Ara Taiao and East Taranaki Environment Trust.
 It’s no simple undertaking working across multiple organisations involving complex logistics and kiwi that like to do their own thing.
 We’re guided in our relationship by our values Mana Motuhake/ Authority, Te Tirohangaroa/ Forward Looking, Manaakitanga/ Reciprocity and Kotahitanga / Collaboration.
 Those values essentially mean we’re committed to working together in a spirit of generosity, care and respect, without duplicating efforts so we can achieve a bold transformational shift in the Taranaki taiao.
-Staff and volunteers also get on with the job helped by being professional, having genuine respect for each
+Staff and volunteers also get on with the job helped by being professional, having genuine respect for each other

 Read More »